-However, under the current system individuals are denied access to many of the social services that could help them transition back to their communities.
-This means that even after someone has served the time deemed appropriate by the courts for their crime, they are still socially guilty for life and lose access to section 8 housing vouchers, possibly SNAP benefits, and more.
+However, under current systems individuals are denied access to many of the social services that could help them transition back to their communities.
+This means that even after someone has served the time deemed appropriate by the courts for their crime, they are still socially guilty for life and lose access to affordable housing, food assistance, and more.
 These circumstances, paired with the difficulty of finding worthwhile employment with a criminal record means that many young men who want to rejoin their communities in a meaningful way cannot make the transition.
 Jubilee Home works to remove barriers by providing housing, meals, and support.

 Our origins as an organization are not exciting or extraordinary.
 Like many small non-profits, we began as an attempt to solve a problem – in particular the problem of suitable supportive housing options for young men returning from incarceration in North Carolina.
 As we develop we learn every day that our role is less about solving the problems of others and more about learning how to be part of a community of mutual kinship.

 In 2011, while working in a youth detention facility, one of our co-founders witnessed two of his students do terrible things to make sure they could stay incarcerated as opposed to returning home.
 This loss of naivety forced him to look deeper at the options available to young men as they leave incarceration.
 When the research turned up a gap in options for transitional aged people (17-24 yrs old) the idea for Jubilee Home was born!